 One of the most common reasons you might consider porting an existing mortgage deal is to maintain the same mortgage conditions when moving to a new property.
 For instance, if your existing mortgage has a low-interest rate, porting allows you to carry this favorable rate to your new property.

-Can You Transfer a Mortgage to Another House?
+Can I Transfer my Mortgage to Another House?

 Yes, you can transfer a mortgage to another house.
 This is essentially porting a mortgage.
 However, not all mortgages are portable.
 For instance, you can port most fixed interest rate mortgages, while with variable rate mortgages, this isn’t possible.
 Also, porting a mortgage depends on your lender’s terms and conditions.
 So even if your house is technically under a portable mortgage, it isn’t guaranteed that your lender will approve it.

-Before porting a mortgage to a new property, it’s best to consult with a mortgage broker or attorney to understand your options and the implications.
+Before you transfer existing mortgage to a new house, it’s best to consult with a mortgage broker or attorney to understand your options and the implications.
 You’ll also need to follow a series of steps, each important in ensuring a smooth transition.
 These include:

 - The first thing you must do before porting a mortgage is to review your current mortgage terms and conditions by checking if it’s portable.
 You can do this by contacting your mortgage lender or broker to determine.